 After posting my blogging income report from last year (where I made $401,681 with my blogging side hustle), I’ve been getting a lot of reader questions about how much money can you actually make blogging?
 I think blogging is the perfect side hustle because you can do it in your own time, you can do it from anywhere, and you can build it into your lifestyle.
 Yes, I am actually working on a blog post on a sand dune in Oregon in the picture above!

 Many of the full-time bloggers that I know are able to make over $200,000 per year and work about 10-30 hours per week.
+And while it’s a smaller group I also know bloggers who make millions every year and work less than 10 hours a week (wouldn’t that be nice!).
 That’s an absolutely insane ROI for your time.
 More and more people are also reading blogs, so it’s really just the beginning.
 It’s still the Blogging Wild West.
 Get in NOW!!
 It’s pretty easy to make an extra $500 – $2,000 per month blogging in your first year.
 And then in year 2, 3, 4, and 5, you can significantly increase your monthly blog revenue.